AGSArchitect/GrowthModeling/README.md

 ## 2. Metrics

 The model outputs the following metrics for each month (*t*) in the forecast beginning on the indicated date.
-The forecast can be displayed as a table directly on the screen for immediate analysis or output as a serialized JSON to use in conjunction with a visualization tool.
+The forecast can be displayed as a table directly on the screen for immediate analysis or output as a JSON-serialized Object to use in conjunction with a visualization tool.

 | No.  | Metric              | Sample Value | Variable Name             |
 | ---: | :---                | ---:         | :---                      |